-How do I disable Duo RDP in Safe Mode
+How do I disable or uninstall Duo RDP in Safe Mode?

 To disable the Duo integration in Windows Vista, Windows 7, Server 2008, or Windows 8 run the following from an elevated command prompt:

 regsvr32 /u "C:\Program Files\Duo Security\DuoCredProv\DuoCredProv.dll" regsvr32 /u "C:\Program Files\Duo Security\DuoCredProv\DuoCredFilter.dll"